This post may contain affiliate links. Please read our disclosure policy for more information.

 We’ve been to both of the Q39 locations in Kansas City, and we can’t wait to go back.
 The pulled pork and burnt ends are favorites, and the contemporary vibe in the restaurant is a lot of fun.
 Click here to read more about our experience.

 Known for: Spicy vinegar sauce.
+In west NC, ketchup and brown sugar may be added.
 Beef, Pork, often uses the whole pig.
 Usually oak or hickory-smoked, often with vinegar.

 Known for: Yellow sauce made with mustard, vinegar, and brown sugar.
 Beef and pulled pork.
 Usually oak or hickory-smoked, often smoked with vinegar.